MMC-Scholars/VRBase/README.md

 ## Installation <a name="install"></a>

-VRBase is only a game plugin and therefore can only be added to an existing Unreal project.

-1. Clone VRBase into an Unreal project under the directory `Plugins/VRBase`.
+1. Clone VRBase into an existing Unreal project in the directory `Plugins/VRBase`.
 2. Right-click the Unreal `uproject` file in the main root directory and select _Generate Visual Studio Project Files_ to regenerate a clean Visual Studio `sln` file.
+3. Open the Visual Studio `sln` and compile all VRBase classes with `CTRL+SHIFT+b`.
+If prompted, do not disable the VRBase plugin.
+4. After opening the Unreal project in the editor, make sure `View Options > Show Plugin Content` is enabled in the bottom right corner of the Content Browser, or VRBase classes will not display otherwise.
-3. After opening the Unreal project in the editor, VRBase **requires** an instance of [GameRules](Source/VRBase/Doc/AGameRules.md) to be included in the level UMap for VRBase to function properly.
-VRBase classes may not work otherwise.
+5. VRBase requires a single instance of [GameRules](Source/VRBase/Doc/AGameRules.md) to be included in the world for VRBase to function properly.
+VRBase classes will not work properly otherwise.

 ## VRBase Projects <a name="projects"></a>